google/WebFundamentals/src/content/en/fundamentals/payments/payment-apps-developer-guide/android-payment-apps.md

     Merchant websites will use this field to query the “push-payment” apps for the state of transaction out of band.

-Not all browsers have the capability to determine the values for all of these parameters.
-Therefore, the payment app should check for existence of these parameters before accessing them.
+Not all browsers can determine the values for all parameters.
+Therefore, the payment app should check for existence of the parameters before attempting to access them.

 These parameters are sent to the payment app using intent extras.